Conduit Road: Road and buildings

-It is a luxury residential area.
+Conduit Road is a luxury residential area.
 One of the road's earliest residents was Catchick Paul Chater, who built a magnificent residence at 1, Conduit Road named 'Marble Hall', whose gatehouse is the only reminder of this connection today.
 The road interchanges with Glenealy at the east-end with Hornsey Road intersecting next to the "slope section" near the east-end of the road.
 Kotewall Road, Po Shan Road, and Hatton Road at the west-end.
 The east-end is often considered as the start of the road with the rest being sparsely populated with less traffic.